cbloodsworth/ProtestPlots/README.md

 and you should see two version outputs.
 If you don't have it installed, visit https://nodejs.org/en/download/ and under LTS, download and install the version relative to your operating system.

 ### React

+To install React and other dependencies, run in the terminal *while in the root directory*

+`npm install`

+This may take a while but will install required dependencies.

+## How to Run

+To test the site, run in the terminal *while in the root directory*

+`npm run dev`

+Now go into a browser of your choosing and enter the url:

+`localhost:3000`